-I am so excited to be sharing my new favorite easy dessert recipe with you today!
-I’ve been making these healthy No-Bake Cookie Dough Bars for the last couple months, and literally everyone has loved them, from junk food addicts and omnivores to health-conscious vegans and food snobs (hello, that last one is me).
-I put together a quick and easy video so you can see what the bars should look like, but the full recipe and instructions are down below.
+I am so excited to be sharing my new favorite easy dessert recipe with you today, No-Bake Cookie Dough Bars.
+I’ve been making these healthy treats for the last couple months, and literally everyone has loved them, from junk food addicts and omnivores to health-conscious vegans and food snobs (hello, that last one is me).

-Back to these bars.
-It is not surprising that everyone who has tried these has absolutely loved them because…what’s not to love?
-This recipe features a vegan, gluten-free, and oil-free cookie dough that is not only healthy and safe to eat but also tastes like real cookie dough!
+It’s not surprising that everyone who has tried these has absolutely loved them because…what’s not to love?
+This recipe features a vegan, gluten-free, and nut-free cookie dough that is not only healthy and safe to eat but also tastes like real cookie dough!
 Then the cookie dough is turned into bar form and drizzled with melted chocolate!
 Are you drooling yet?

 And these cookie dough bars couldn’t be simpler to make!
 The dough takes 5 minutes to come together in the food processor and they require no baking, making them a perfect summer dessert idea.